islandcontroller/armcm-devcontainer/README.md

 **Note:** the rules file needs to be installed on the **host**!

+### OpenOCD Notes
+In order to run OpenOCD without root privileges, you need to install the provided rules file in `/opt/OpenOCD/openocd/contrib/60-openocd.rules` on your host machine.
+See instructions inside the rules file.

 ## Licensing

 If not stated otherwise, the contents of this project are licensed under The MIT License.
 The full license text is provided in the [`LICENSE`](LICENSE) file.